PhureephatS/PhureephatS.github.io/README.md

-*  Mr. Phureephat Sottiratanapan currently Studying a master's degree in cyber security, Mahanakorn University of Technology.
+*  Mr. Phureephat Sottiratanapan currently Studying a master's degree in cyber security, Mahanakorn University of Technology.He graduated with a bachelor's degree from Phranakhon Rajabhat University in computer science.